titusjan/argos/README.md

 ### Using Argos

-The Argos main window consists of a central panel that holds a visualization, and of smaller windows that surround the main pannel.
-The smaller windows can be moved around by dragging them at their title bar.
+The Argos main window consists of a central panel that holds a visualization, and some smaller windows that surround the main pannel.
+The smaller windows can be moved around by dragging them by their title bar.
 They can be separated from the main window or can be docked at an at another position.
 Collectively they are called the dock panels.
 You can show and hide them via the `View | Panels` main menu (although there is typically no need to do so).

 ![argos_screen_shot](docs/screen_shots/argos_gui.png)

 The main panel is called the (data) Inspector.
-From the `View` main menu you can select a different type: line plot, image plot, table, or text inspector.
+From the `View` main menu you can select one of the following insspector types: _Line Plot_, _Image Plot_, _Table_, or _Text_ inspector.
 The current inspector type is shown in the menu button above the inspector panel.
-Clicking this button (or pressing ctrl-I) bring is an alternative way of selecting a different inspector.
+Clicking this button (or pressing ctrl-I) is an alternative way of selecting a different inspector.

 If you want to have multple inspectors open at the same time, you can select `New Window` from the `File` menu.